 CO1.
-Demonstrate the difference between analog and digital video, usage of Understand digital videos, how digital videos are acquired, stored, different video file formats and spatio-temporal imagery.
+Understand digital videos, how digital videos are acquired, stored, different video file formats and spatio-temporal imagery.
 CO2.
 Perform techniques for motion analysis such as motion detection, Apply estimation and compensation.
 CO3.
 Apply video processing techniques such as enhancement, Apply segmentation for dynamic imagery in order to perform higher level analysis.
 CO4.
-Learn fundamentals of video compression techniques and their Apply applications , CO5.
-Analyse 000. applications and propose solutions for the same. / liary00 applications and propose solutions for the same.
+Learn fundamentals of video compression techniques and their Apply applications CO5.
+Identify as well as apply these techniques to solve real-world video Analyse applications and propose solutions for the same. -